sathaiahm/Javascript-frontend-project/README.md

 - Add new demos as new folders with the same structure (`index.html`, `index.css`, `index.js`).
 - Open a pull request with a clear description and demo screenshots.

-## License
-This repository contains example/demo code — add a license file if you plan to publish or share this work publicly.